kobuki-base/kobuki_ftdi/README.md

 [[How it Works](#how-it-works)][[Is it just Working?](#is-it-just-working?)][[Flashing the Device](#flashing-the-device)]

 This package provides tools for factory-flashing the FTDI usb-to-serial device on a kobuki or for troubleshooting thereafter.
+It is not a necessary dependency for actually running a kobuki.

 ## How it Works